 This page is currently under construction.

-Dr. O'Connor is in the process of updating, and completing a series of child psychology books and resources to help build psychological resilience and well being in children and their families.
+Dr. O'Connor is in the process of updating, and completing a series of child psychology books and resources to help build psychological well-being in children, adolescents and their families.
 These psychology books serve as a catalyst to assist with the promotion of positive psychological outcomes in young people.
 Some provide psycho-educational support to address the various mental health challenges that plague children and their families.
 Whereas others point to preventative or healing interventions that can enhance psychological resilience in the young person.
 While still others feature characters who can serve as positive psychological role models for children.

 Dr. O'Connor's Child Psychology Books fall under the larger umbrella of "Bibliotherapy."